ude-soco/elas-official/README.md

 - Open a command prompt/terminal in the `backend/7-notebot` directory (with **administration rights** for Windows users)

-- To install Node packages, enter the following command in your command prompt or terminal:
+- To install Node packages, enter the following command in your command prompt or terminal (only once):

   ```bash
   npm ci
   ```

-  In case you encounter issues with the npm ci command, you can try either of the following commands:
+  In case you encounter issues with the npm ci command, you can try either of the following commands (only once):

   ```bash
   npm install